 It doesn’t matter whether you’re planning a weekend away or activities to keep the kids occupied over the school holidays, finding days out that’ll keep everyone in the family entertained can be hit-or-miss.
 Throw a few different age brackets into the mix and it can become a minefield…

 When it comes to cities, Bath and Cardiff are both on the smaller end of the scale but don’t let that fool you into thinking that they’re lacking in places to go and things to see.
-Both cities are rich in history and big on fun so, wherever you find yourself, the only thing you’ll have to worry about is trying to fit it all in.
+Both cities are rich in history and big on the fun so, wherever you find yourself, the only thing you’ll have to worry about is trying to fit it all in.

 Whether you’re in Wales looking for some Cardiff activities, over the Severn Bridge looking for Bath activities or somewhere in between, there are plenty of brilliant things to do and places to see.
 We’ve rounded up some of our favourites…